 - Use customer engagement strategies to increase activation rates

-- Convert customer conversations into a structured customer case
+- Convert customer conversations into structured cases

-- Evenly distribute support request across your organizational hierarchy
+- Evenly distribute support requests

 - Automate routine support processes